-Ghee is immensely nutritious and is a clarified butter from the milk of buffalo or cows.
+Ghee is immensely nutritious and is a clarified butter produced from cows milk.
 The milk fat is rendered from the butter to separate the milk solids and water (whey).
 It is incredibly simple to make at home by melting butter and skimming the butter fat from the top.
 What is left is a yellow liquid and when this cools down it becomes creamy ghee.

-Most people with dairy intolerances can tolerate ghee as nearly all lactose from the milk has been removed.
+But why do we do this?
+Most people with dairy intolerance can tolerate ghee as apposed to butter nearly all lactose from the milk solids are removed during the rendering process.
 There might be minute amounts of lactose in ghee, but it is unlikely to be enough to have an effect on those who are lactose intolerant.
 In addition to the lactose being removed, casein is removed.
-Casein is a protein that many people do not tolerate, especially people who cannot tolerate gluten.
-That is because gluten and casein have a similar molecular structure.
-However, there are still folk who cannot tolerate ghee so when introducing ghee please use the “introducing dairy protocol” outlined in the Gut and Psychology Syndrome book by Dr Natasha Campbell McBride.
+Casein is a protein that many people do not tolerate, especially for people who cannot tolerate gluten.
+That is because gluten and casein have a similar molecular structure that cause problems with an opiate type affect on the brain.
+Although it is considered virtually casein free and most people can tolerate it when following the GAPS Diet, there are still the minor cases of people who cannot tolerate the slightest amount of ghee so when introducing ghee please introduce it acording to the instructions in the Gut and Psychology Syndrome book (GAPS) by Dr Natasha Campbell McBride - “introducing dairy protocol”.

 Here are some of the fantastic health benefits gained from consuming ghee: